CDLUC3/mrt-doc/deprecated_functionality.md

   - HandlerCharacterize (Currently not used.
 Initially, JHOVE2 was used)
   - HandlerCallback (Currently, not used)
   - RDF/turtle file support in Merritt System files
+  - Submission of "Admin" objects for Collection and Owner Creation
+  - Ingest "admin" api calls in support of collection creation